rahuljmanoj/rahuljmanoj.github.io/_projects/9_project.md

 ---
 layout: page
 title: Tele-operated Tractetory Tracking Robots
-description: another project with an image 🎉
+description: B. Tech Major Project - a Tele-operated control system of wheeled Mobile Robot, which tracks the path generated with the end effector of a 3DOF robot manipulator in real time.
-img: assets/img/6.jpg
+img: assets/img/project_9.png
-importance: 9
+importance: 11
 category: work
 ---